Trifolium campestre: Distribution and habitat

+It is native to Europe and western Asia, growing in dry, sandy grassland habitats, fields, woodland margins, roadsides, wastelands and cultivated land.

+It has become naturalised in North America, particularly in the west and south of the continent.

+Uses

 Hop trefoil is an important clover in agriculture because its foliage is good for feeding livestock and replenishing soil.
 It is not generally planted, but is considered a valuable herb when found growing in a pasture.
-It has become naturalised in North America, particularly in the west and south of the continent.

-Similar plants

-Hop trefoil, Trifolium campestre, may be confused with other plants that have three leaflets and small yellow flowers, such as large hop trefoil (T. aureum), lesser hop trefoil (T. dubium), black medick (Medicago lupulina), and yellow woodsorrel (Oxalis stricta).